 Turkey dishes are popular on Thanksgiving.
-Buy natural fresh or frozen turkey and avoid basted ones which contain too much salt.
-Prepare your turkey with salt-free rub and low-salt broth.
-Sodium-free seasoning such as Mrs. Dash may be used in place of seasoned or table salt.
+Buy natural fresh or frozen turkey and avoid basted ones, which contain too much salt.
+Prepare your turkey with a salt-free rub and low-salt broth.
+Sodium-free seasoning, such as Mrs. Dash, may be used in place of seasoned or table salt.
 Pay attention to your portion size if you are on a limited protein diet.
-Salty condiments such as gravy, mustard, pickles, or salad dressing should be avoided.
+Salty condiments, such as gravy, mustard, pickles, or salad dressing, should be avoided.

 Popular side dishes include cranberry, potatoes, sweet potatoes, green beans, stuffing, and corn.
-Potato and sweet potato are high in potassium therefore, patients should limit its intake.
+Potatoes and sweet potatoes are high in potassium so, patients should limit their intake.
 White rice, dinner rolls, green beans, corn, carrots, and cauliflower are all good choices.
-Kidney friendly stuffing can be made with low-sodium broth, celery, onions, and herbs.
+Kidney-friendly stuffing can be made with low-sodium broth, celery, onions, and herbs.